 Building up a collection of diverse color backdrops can be time-consuming and necessitates extra storage space.
 Setting up some RGB LED lights in front of a white background is a wonderful approach to get around this.
 Simply select the desired color, and presto!
 You now have an alternative color backdrop!
 You may also play about with the location and modifiers you use to balance out the light for perfect backgrounds.

-Another amazing feature that many RGB lights offer is the ability to cycle among several colors slowly (or at any speed you like).
+Another amazing feature that color chaning studio light offers is the ability to cycle among several colors slowly (or at any speed you like).
 This is a simple method to provide your clients with more options for photography backdrops.

 This is achieved by pressing a few buttons or setting up via an app.
 You don’t have to stop the photo shooting to take down a background and put another up.